bharadhwaj/todo-app/README.md

 ## Usage

+1. Make sure that you have npm installed.

-1. Clone this repository at required location.
+2. Clone this repository at required location.

-2. Then install the requirements mentioned in ```package.json```.
+3. Then install the requirements mentioned in ```package.json```.
 	```
 	npm install
 	```

-3. Start running the application by giving command,
+4. Start running the application by giving command,
 	```
 	node server.js
 	```
 from the root directory.

-4. Now the application is serving at port 8888.
+5. Now the application is serving at port 8888.